vessels-tech/mojaloop/onboarding.md

 #### Linux
 Install Docker for Ubuntu [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/), or Docker for CentOS [here](https://docs.docker.com/install/linux/docker-ce/centos/).
+Follow the steps for Docker CE.
 You can also install from docker binaries if your flavor of Linux is not supported [here](https://docs.docker.com/install/linux/docker-ce/binaries/).

 #### Windows